-- Access to all information of which we are aware that is relevant to the preparation of the financial statements, such as records, documentation and other matters including: - Contracts and related data; - Information regarding significant transactions and arrangements that are outside of the normal course of business; - Minutes of the meetings of management, directors and committees of directors.
-The most recent meetings held was the Board meeting on March 27, 2013; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.
+- Access to all information of which we are aware that is relevant to the preparation of the financial statements, such as records, documentation and other matters including: - Contracts and related data; - Information regarding significant transactions and arrangements that are outside of the normal course of business; - Minutes of the meetings of shareholders, management, directors and committees of directors.
+The most recent meeting was the Board meeting on April 20, 2014. - Additional information that you have requested from the Board for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.